 We continue to install and implement information technology infrastructure to support our critical business functions, particularly in relation to areas outside the U.S., including collecting and storing proprietary and confidential data, including intellectual property, our proprietary business information, systems relating to accounting and reporting, manufacturing process control, inventory control and trial and research data.
-We may incur temporary interruptions in business operations if we cannot transition effectively from Alkermes' existing transactional and operational systems and data centers and the transition services that support these functions as we replace these systems.
+We may incur temporary interruptions in business operations if we cannot transition effectively from Alkermes' the Former Parent's existing transactional and operational systems and data centers and the transition services that support these functions as we replace these systems.
 We may not be successful in effectively and efficiently implementing our new systems and transitioning our data, and we may incur substantially higher costs for implementation than currently anticipated.
-Our failure to avoid operational interruptions as we implement the new systems and replace Alkermes' information technology services, or our failure to implement the new systems and replace Alkermes' services effectively and efficiently, could disrupt our business and could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Our failure to avoid operational interruptions as we implement the new systems and replace Alkermes' the Former Parent's information technology services, or our failure to implement the new systems and replace Alkermes' the Former Parent's services effectively and efficiently, could disrupt our business and could have a material adverse effect on our business, financial condition, results of operations and cash flows.